2KAbhishek/tdo.nvim/README.md

         dependencies =  '2kabhishek/pickme.nvim',
         cmd = { 'Tdo' },
         keys = { '<leader>nn', '<leader>nt', '<leader>nx', '[t', ']t' }, -- Add more keybindings you need for lazy loading
-    },
+        opts = {} -- Required if you are not calling tdo.setup setup manually, you can add your config here },
 ```